Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 Enjoy the Benefits Peppermint Tea for SIBO and IBS

 Peppermint tea is a simple and cost-effective way to enjoy the benefits of this traditional medicinal herb.
-Research has shown that it does relieve the symptoms of IBS and SIBO and has many other potential health benefits.
+Research has shown that it does relieve the symptoms of SIBO and IBS and has many other potential health benefits.

 But you should be careful not to consume too much peppermint, especially if you tend to experience problems associated with excessive acidity in the upper digestive tract.